GetLiberated/PL-Final-Project/README.md

    - Safari ***(Very limited support)***

 - **What happen if I don't have Google Chrome?**
-   - Mac: You will use the built in browser that came with your OS (Safari)
+   - Mac: You will use the built in browser that came with your OS (Safari) *with some configuration needed.*
    - Windows 10: The program will not run, please download Google Chrome.

-- **What happen if I use a very limited support browser?**
+- **What happen if I use a "very limited support" browser?**
-   - You can't no longer use EzBimay if you want to interact with Binus Maya due to browser limitation.
+   - You will no longer can use EzBimay if you want to interact with the browser due to the browser limitation.
-   - Note: ***Even if you can, it is NOT recommended to use this browser, you will encounter difficulties when using the application with this browser.***
+   - Note: ***it is NOT recommended to use EzBimay with this browser, please download google chrome instead.***

 - **Why I can't login?**
    - Please check if you can login to Binus Maya normally on your browser, sometimes the server might be down.